 STEP 1) SHARING BY THE CLIENT

 I invite the prospective client to share about own self.
 Mostly the client is forthcoming and open, thanks to the initial 2-3mts that I would have spent in making the client comfortable.
 If for some reason the client is not being open, I probe gently to bring forth their vulnerability.
-On the sharing, I ask one or two powerful questions that gets the client to reflect, go a little deeper into the soul and share their realizations.
-This gives me an opportunity to listen for feelings and demonstrate that I’m mindful, empathic and totally engaged.
+On the sharing, I ask one or two powerful questions that get the client to reflect, go a little deeper into the soul and share their realizations.
+This gives me an opportunity to listen for feelings and demonstrate that I’m mindful, empathic, and totally engaged.

 Most importantly, it gives the client an opportunity to get a quick preview of a typical coaching conversation.
 This takes about 20-30mts of the total one hour that’s been scheduled for the chemistry session.

 STEP 2) RECIPROCAL SHARING BY ME

 I then share about myself in 5mts, as crisply as possible.
 I’m transparent and vulnerable…to reciprocate the same trust placed by the client in me.
 I share both professional and personal aspects of my life.
 I make it a point to find some common ground – either the tenure in the company or the way we deal with challenges or common values or common natural gifts and talents or common experiences.
 This helps in establishing a connection.
 This takes about 10mts with QnA.

 Needless to say, I would have shared a one-pager bio via email before this first-time chat!

 For the last 15mts, I try and to understand the client’s interpretation and knowledge of executive coaching.
 I get into details on explaining how executive or corporate coaching is different from training, mentoring, and counseling, the role of the coach, the role of the client, how coaching helps to cause needle movements, why is it primarily used for behavioural and leadership skills, what does the ICF certification and credentialing really mean, what exactly happens in a typical coaching conversation.